14 Drywall Alternatives That Bring Life to a Dull Room

 Whenever people are renovating the inside of their home, tearing down and putting up new walls, the most conventional material to use is drywall.
 But are there drywall alternatives?

-So why do people insist on using drywall?
+So why do people insist on using all these basic types of drywall?
 Are there no other options for home improvement?
 Turns out there are!
 The following are some of the best drywall alternatives available on the market.

 1. Wood Planks